 Many potential home buyers believe that they need a significant down payment to qualify for a mortgage loan.
 But, according to Whiting, there are many ways to work with someone who doesn't have a large down payment.
 Certain mortgages — like an FHA Loan, VA Loan, or KeyBank's exclusive Key Community Mortgage® — allow you to purchase a home for less than the 5 percent required for a conventional mortgage.

 Your mortgage loan officer can also suggest ways to increase your down payment amount.
 An automatic savings plan is one way to build it over a set period of time.
-Some mortgage programs allow for gifts from relatives can be included in your down payment along with income-based grant programs for home buyers.
+Some mortgage programs allow for gifts from relatives that can be included in your down payment along with various income-based grant programs for home buyers.

 How the Pre-qualification Process Helps